CircuitVerse/Interactive-Book/docs/application.md

 - The previous outputs of first and second D flip-flops are right-shifted by one bit.
 That implies that the present outputs of second and third D flip-flops are equal to the previous outputs of first and second D flip-flops.

-# Johnson Ring Counter
+# Johnson ring counter
-The Johnson Ring counter functions similarly to the Ring counter.
+The Johnson ring counter functions similarly to the Ring counter.
 The difference being that the complemented output of rightmost D flip-flop is given as input of leftmost D flip-flop instead of normal output.
 Thus, ‘N’ bit Johnson Ring counter produces a sequence of states (pattern of zeros and ones) and it repeats for every ‘2N’ clock cycles.

-Johnson Ring counter is also called the *Twisted Ring Counter* and *Switch Tail Ring Counter*.
+Johnson ring counter is also called the *Twisted ring counter* and *Switch tail ring counter*.
 The block diagram of 3-bit Johnson Ring counter is shown in the following figure.

 <div style="text-align:center"><img src="../assets/images/twisted_ring_counter.jpg" /></div>